Asian banks battle for $7.5 billion RBS Aviation: source

-RBS, 83 percent-owned by the British government, is shedding the RBS Aviation Capital business as part of its effort to sell off parts to pay back a 2008 bailout.
+RBS, 83 percent-owned by the British government, is shedding RBS Aviation Capital as part of efforts to pay back a 2008 bailout.

 RBS declined comment, while SMFG and CDB officials were not immediately available to comment.
 Goldman Sachs, which is advising RBS, also declined to comment.